dangazineu/agentza/experimental/reference/SPEC.md

 ### Bank

 The Bank application manages an in-memory ledger tracking customer accounts and escrow transactions.
-Customer accounts are linked to ecosystem application identities as registered in the Identity Registry.
+Customer accounts are linked to demo application identities as registered in the Identity Registry.

 Additionally, the Bank maintains its own key pair.
-Upon starting, the Bank registers itself (with the name “bank”) with the Identity Registry.
+Upon startup, the Bank registers itself (with the name `"bank"`) with the Identity Registry.

 #### Endpoints